microsoft/rushjs.io-website/pages/intro/get_started.md

 $ git clone https://github.com/microsoft/rushstack
 $ cd rushstack

-# Install the NPM packages:
+# Install the npm packages:
 # (If you don't have a GitHub email configured, add the "--bypass-policy" option.)
 $ rush update